 I believe that...

-*This work includes: from onboarding to offboarding, manager training (interview training, manager development, etc.); content strategy and execution; career site management; candidate experience; recruiter enablement; engagement surveys, focus groups & 1:1s; review site management; analysis & reporting; constant learning; etc., and a lot of collaboration to make this all happen.
+*This work includes: onboarding and offboarding, interview training; content strategy and execution; career site management; candidate experience; recruiter enablement; engagement surveys, focus groups & 1:1s; review site management; analysis & reporting; constant learning; etc., and a lot of collaboration to make this all happen.

 It does not include: throwing up “we’re hiring” posts with the expectation of a flood of qualified candidates; recruitment marketing without having a great product (the work experience) to truthfully market; doing anything in a silo; egos; or, importantly, an end date.